maroehler/industrial-rl/README.md

 <img src="./images/Case_Embeddings.png" width="600"/>

 ## Embeddings of semantic elements (word embeddings)
-As can be assumed, the observability and the sensor technology used have a high influence, since these allow a direct decision regarding the architecture.
+As can be assumed, the observability and the sensor technology used have a high influence, since these allow a direct decision regarding the architecture (not fully observable-->recurrent neural networks, camera-->convolutional neural networks).

 <img src="./images/Word_Embeddings.png" width="700"/>